 The best way to really gauge how smart Beagles are is by asking the owners – the people that engage and interact with these dogs on a daily basis.

-So, we surveyed the popular Beagle Subreddit for answers to this question.
-Here’s what they had to say to the question:
+So, we surveyed the popular Beagle Subreddit (and other dog forums) to ask real Beagle owners for answers to this question.
+Here’s what they had to say to the question.

-6. M_trotsky says [AVERAGE]: “My beagle does what he is told and will listen to commands extremely well, so you would assume was smart… but he is not that intelligent!”
+6. M_trotsky says Mixed: “My beagle does what he is told and will listen to commands extremely well, so you would assume was smart… but he is not that intelligent!”

 Owner Survey Recap